thanos-io/thanos/docs/operating/troubleshooting.md

 ### Possible Solution

-* Thanos sidecar requires `external_labels` for further processing.
-So make sure that the `external_labels` are set up in the prometheus config file.
+* Thanos requires **unique** `external_labels` for further processing.
+So make sure that the `external_labels` are not empty and globally unique in the prometheus config file.
 A possible example -

 ```yml
 global: